 - Toss the ingredients in the dressing and serve immediately topped with sesame seeds.

-Note 1: Use the recipe as a guide and experiment with your own ingredients and flavours.
+Use the recipe as a guide and experiment with your own ingredients and flavors.
 You can add cooked shrimp or chicken for a non vegetarian option